 MAGI includes not only wages but also dividends, capital gains, and IRA distributions among others things that may increase your overall income bracket.
 This total is then compared against an income threshold, set annually by the federal government.

 If your MAGI exceeds this limit two years prior to the current tax year, you’ll need to pay more towards Part B and/or Medicare prescription drug coverage due to increased premiums caused by higher IRMAA rates.
+Employing a reliable calculator to estimate future MAGI can be crucial in planning for Medicare expenses.

 Impact of Tax Filing Status on IRMAA Calculation